FAQ

 What materials are used in your replicas?

-Our replicas are printed on papyrus or papyrus-style materials selected to closely resemble ancient writing surfaces.
-Each piece is created to reflect the look and feel of early manuscript fragments while remaining suitable for modern display.
+Our replicas are printed on real ancient papyrus selected to closely resemble ancient writing surfaces.

 Can these replicas be used for teaching or study?